-Claire began her role as General Manager Governance and Organisational Capability in January 2022.
-Claire joined the organisation in October 2020 in the role of Executive Manager People Culture and Safety.
-She has over 12 years experience in state government having worked in a range of Departments before joining Local Government.
-Claire's key strengths include facilitative leadership, a focus on customer and outcomes and expertise in a breadth of strategic and operational human resources and organisational development functions.
+Claire commenced as General Manager Governance and Organisational Capability in January 2022 and previously held the role Executive Manager People Culture and Safety since joining the organisation in October 2020.
+Claire has over 12 years State Government experience having worked in a range of Departments before joining Local Government.
+Claire's key strengths include facilitative leadership, a focus on customer and outcomes, and expertise in a breadth of strategic and operational human resources and organisational development functions.